aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 <div class="col-sm-12 col-md-8" markdown="1">

-Create an instance with name `openvpn-1` with the following parameters:
+Create an instance with the name `openvpn-1` and the following parameters:

 - Region: `us-east1`, zone `us-east1-b`